freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-a-nightlife-coordination-app.md

 **User Story:** As an unauthenticated user, you can view all bars in my area.

-**User Story:** As an authenticated user, you can add myself to a bar to indicate you am going there tonight.
+**User Story:** As an authenticated user, you can add myself to a bar to indicate you are going there tonight.

 **User Story:** As an authenticated user, you can remove myself from a bar if you no longer want to go there.